 - Bridge Plate: This is the main metal plate that holds the saddles and anchors the strings.

-- Saddles: Are individual parts that support and position each string on the bridge.
+- Saddles: Individual parts that support and position each string on the bridge.

 - String Anchoring: The strings are usually threaded through or attached to the bridge plate.